marsila/neighborhood-map/README.md

 # NeighborhoodMap Project by Rasha Ali

 This is the final assignment project for Udacity's NanoDegree course.
-It's a single page application written in reactjs and uses Google maps APIs.
+It's a single page application written in reactjs.
+This app uses Google maps APIs, and Foursquare APIs to fetch data about defined places on google map.

 ## How to run the project